Caught Up (Usher song): Reception

-"Caught Up" received positive reviews from contemporary critics.
+"Caught Up" received positive reviews from music critics.
 Andrew McGregor of BBC called the song "meaty" and "hip-grinding".
 Jon Caramanica of Blender magazine referred to the song like a "Southern marching band performing late-'80s R&B".
 He characterized Usher's voice playing like a rhythm instruments.
 Sal Cinquemani of Slant Magazine complimented Dre and Vidal for producing an old-sounding music without sampling records, calling it "super-tight" alongside "Follow Me", another song from the album.
 Andy Kellman of Allmusic complimented the song as one of Usher's best moments in the album, together with "Burn".
 Kelefa Sanneh of The New York Times called it a "thunderous song" from the album, adding that it gave Usher "a chance to do two of the things he does best: strut and pander".

 Chart performance

 "Caught Up" did not live up to the chart-topping performances of Confessions previous four releases.
 In the United States, the single debuted on the Billboard Hot 100 at number 76.
 It peaked at number eight for two non-consecutive weeks, 15 weeks after its release.
 "Caught Up" was the only single to not top the Hot 100 compared to the album's four previous releases.
 The single stayed on the Hot 100 for 27 weeks.

 Outside the United States, responses from music markets were relatively similar.
 "Caught Up" debuted and peaked at number nine on the United Kingdom, remaining on the chart for also nine weeks.
 It reached number 10 in the Netherlands and under top ten on the rest of European countries; much lesser in Finland where it only stayed for one week compared to other charts, remaining for several weeks.
 In Australia and New Zealand, the single reached numbers 15 and 12, respectively.